haydonryan/epub2audiobook/README.md

 ## Features
 - Extracts all text from book into individual files
-- Extracts the Cover image (if it exists)
+- Embeds the Cover image (if it exists) in the MP3 files
+- Export book titles chapters and author for use in scripts later

 ## How Chapter Titles are handled.
 Chapter Titles are currently matched with the Table of Contents, if a match does not exist then the internal (to the epub) is used.
 This works ok, more work here is needed.